Vishisht-Dwivedi/Vishisht-Dwivedi/README.md

   <tr>
     <td>
       <b>🌟 <a href="https://github.com/Vishisht-Dwivedi/Academia_Tempore">Academia Tempore</a></b><br>
-      <sub>Official scheduling dashboard for IIIT Bhopal's faculty/classroom management with collision detection, slot updates, and validation.
-With role-based access and session based auth, will be put in use by the administration of IIIT Bhopal for its scheduling needs.</sub>
+      <sub>A full-stack scheduling dashboard developed for IIIT Bhopal's academic administration, enabling efficient management of classrooms, faculty, and subjects with built-in collision detection, schedule validation, and dynamic slot updates.
+The system features role-based access control and session-based authentication, and will be officially deployed by the institute for centralized scheduling operations.
+Built with Next.js, Express, GraphQL, MongoDB, and Tailwind, with frontend state handled via Zustand and backend logic modularized for scalability.</sub>
     </td>
   </tr>
   <tr>